 From a technology standpoint, we are seeing a continued focus on intelligent automation and emerging technologies such as artificial intelligence (AI), blockchain and more.
 But we are also seeing a positive shift in thinking around how businesses engage and motivate their workforce, how they nurture innovation and how they stay focused on their peoples’ mental health.

 Why is this important?
-Because it is known that diverse organizations produce better business results, which I can summarize in three points:
+Because it is known that diverse organizations produce better business results and effective collaboration, which I can summarize in three points:

 - When diverse talent is involved in the design of technological solutions, better solutions are developed faster.